Prince-SinghDS/Fake-Job-Detection-NLP/README.md

 📊 Model Evaluation

-The model was evaluated using a test set and the following metrics:
+The model was evaluated using a test set and the following metrics, followed by local interpretation using LIME:

 - **Accuracy**
 - **Precision**